-Medicare’s annual open enrollment period runs from October 15 to December 7 every year.
+Medicare’s Annual Election Period (AEP) runs from October 15 to December 7 every year.
 During this time, you can freely switch from Original Medicare to Medicare Advantage, or from Medicare Advantage to Original Medicare.
 You can also change your Medicare Advantage or Prescription Drug plan.
 Additionally, you can enroll in a Part D Prescription Drug plan if you didn’t when you became eligible, although late enrollment penalties can apply.

-Open enrollment is a great time to change to a Medicare plan that better meets your needs.
+AEP is a great time to change to a Medicare plan that better meets your needs.
 But what happens if you miss open enrollment for health insurance?
 Don’t worry.
-We’re here to help.
+We’re here to help during AEP and afterward.

 Depending on what you wanted to do during open enrollment, you may still be able to achieve it during the Medicare Advantage Disenrollment Period, which runs from January 1 to February 14.
 During this period, you can:

 - Change from a Medicare Advantage plan to the Original Medicare plan

 - Enroll in a standalone Prescription Drug Plan